Skip to main content

 Another way to remove slime from carpet

 You can also use vinegar and water to remove slime.
+Every house should have a bottle of vinegar, especially if you have kids.

-Step 1: Scrape as much of the slime off the carpet as possible, moving from the outside to the middle to prevent spreading the stain any further on your carpet.
+Step 1: Scrape as much of the slime off the carpet as possible, moving from the outside to the middle to prevent spreading the stain any further around on your carpet.

 Step 2: Spray a mixture of 2/3 of distilled vinegar and 1/3 of warm water on the stain.
 Do not over-saturate.